JeffDarchuk/SCTokenManager/README.md

 Token Manager for Sitecore

 Generic rich text token management system.
-Easilly inject dynamic content into rich text fields, that is fully tracked, managed, and analyzed.
+Easily inject dynamic content into rich text fields, that is fully tracked, managed, and analyzed.

 # How to install
 Nuget - PM> Install-Package TokenManager